bpal852/SquashApp/STRUCTURE.md

 ```
 legacy/
-├── app.py                  # Old Streamlit app
+├── app.py                  # Old Streamlit app (superseded by app_update.py)
-├── app_update.py           # Old update script
 ├── main.py                 # Old main script
 ├── main_update_2024_2025.py  # Old seasonal update
 └── parsers.py              # Old monolithic parser (now in parsers/)
 ```

 **Note:** These files are kept for reference but are no longer used.
 The functionality has been refactored into the modular packages.
+The current Streamlit app is `app_update.py` at the root.

 ## 🚀 Development Workflow